matthiaaas/otto-assistant/README.md

 ## Setup

 You can easily change the keyword or city by editing the `settings.py`.
-Navigate into the `core` directory and open the python script in your editor of choice.
+Navigate into the `assistant` directory and open the python script in your editor of choice.

 ### Examples